 Keeping Kids Cool and Safe This Summer

 Summer’s here!
 While it is typically a time for fun and frolic, the increasing heat and humidity can be harmful, especially for kids.
-They are more susceptible to dangerous heat-related illnesses such as heat stroke.
+Children are more susceptible to dangerous heat-related illnesses such as heat stroke.

 A child’s thermoregulatory system is not as efficient as an adult’s.
 That means their body’s cooling mechanisms get overwhelmed more quickly.
-A young child’s body temperature increases three to five times faster than an adult’s, and they may not realize what is happening.
+A young child’s body temperature increases three to five times faster than an adult’s and they may not realize what is happening.
 A child may also have difficulty communicating how they feel.

 Heat stroke is the most serious of the heat-related illnesses.
 It occurs when the body’s cooling mechanisms get overwhelmed and fail.
 Sweating stops and the body temperature rises.
 A body temperature of more than 104 degrees is one telltale sign of heat stroke.